mojs/mojs/readme.md

 - transit
   - then chain transform on run
 - burst
-  - then implementation
-  - then chain transform on run
   - opacity childOptions to burst
   - fix tween add method with parallel tweens
   - fix tween isComplete onUpdate